 ABOUT MATTHEW AJIBADE

-A central focus of my research is Yoruba, one of the major languages of West Africa and an influential language of the African diaspora.
-I investigate how specific linguistic features, especially phonological structures, are transmitted across generations, and how cultural practices serve as important spaces for language use and learning.
-Grounded in experimental methodologies, my research adopts a mixed-methods approach that combines qualitative and quantitative methods.
-My dissertation, supported by the NFMLTA-NCOLCTL Research Award, advances heritage language phonology and makes empirical and theoretical contributions to models of speech perception, including the Perceptual Assimilation Model (PAM), the Speech Learning Model (SLM), and Second Language Linguistic Perception (L2LP).
+A central focus of my research is Yoruba, Igbo, and Akan, major languages of West Africa that also play significant roles in the linguistic and cultural life of the African diaspora.
+Using experimental and mixed-methods approaches that combine qualitative and quantitative methodologies, I investigate phonological perception, cue weighting, and cross-language speech processing.
+My dissertation, supported by the NFMLTA-NCOLCTL Research Award, examined the perception of Yoruba labial-velar stops and contributes empirical and theoretical insights to models of speech perception and phonological learning, including the Perceptual Assimilation Model (PAM), Speech Learning Model (SLM), and Second Language Linguistic Perception (L2LP).

-I earned my Ph.D. in Linguistics from Indiana University, where I specialized in phonological perception and African linguistics.
-I currently serve as a Visiting Lecturer in the African Studies Program at Indiana University, where I teach Yoruba language and culture and contribute to curriculum development and community engagement.
+I earned my Ph.D. in Linguistics from Indiana University Bloomington, and I currently serve as a Visiting Lecturer in the African Studies Program at Indiana University Bloomington, where I teach Yoruba language and culture.

 Research Interests